United Kingdom landscape

 Exit Rules — Leaving United Kingdom

 Leaving the UK with a cat requires an Animal Health Certificate (AHC) issued by an Official Veterinarian (OV) within 10 days of travel.
+The AHC is the document used by GB residents travelling to the EU.
 For EU destinations, the AHC functions similarly to the old EU pet passport.
 Book an OV appointment well in advance as they're in high demand.
-The AHC covers microchip verification, rabies vaccination status, and tapeworm treatment if required by the destination.
+The AHC covers microchip verification, rabies vaccination status, and any treatments required by the destination country.

 Helpful Videos